 Creamy Prawn Risotto

 Seafood lovers, this creamy prawn risotto with a homemade prawn stock is just for you!
 It’s rich, creamy and tastes just like the ocean.
 What makes it stand out from the crowd is the prawn stock that is made with every last drop of flavour from the prawn heads.
 Before you turn up your nose, prawn heads is where the flavour is at and if you aren’t using them then you are missing out!
-What brings this prawn risotto all together is the combination of butter and cheese.
-When stirred through the cooked prawn risotto, they create a luxuriously creamy and silky texture.
+By utilising them in our prawn stock, we unlock a depth of flavour that will make your taste buds practically dance with joy!

 Prawn Stock